Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```

 For more information about setting logging in spring, please refer to the [official doc].

-## Next steps
-The following section provides sample projects illustrating how to use the starter in different cases.
-### More sample code
-- [Azure Active Directory for Web apps][azure-spring-boot-sample-active-directory-webapp]
-- [Azure Active Directory for Web APIs][azure-spring-boot-sample-active-directory-resource-server]
-- [Azure Active Directory for On-Behalf-Of flow][azure-spring-boot-sample-active-directory-resource-server-obo]
-- [Azure Active Directory for Resource Server by Filter(Deprecated)][azure-spring-boot-sample-active-directory-resource-server-by-filter]

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.